Nanndo9/archforge/docs/en/index.md

 Archforge provides a coherent scaffold, but it does not enforce decoupling by itself.
 Keeping boundaries and domain rules is the team's responsibility.

+### Detailed note

+Architecture is not just folders.
+It defines:

+- dependency boundaries (who can depend on whom)
+- contracts between layers
+- where business rules live

+In the Clean template, the intent is:

+1) **Domain** does not know infrastructure.
+   Entities, rules and contracts should exist without HTTP, database or ORM.

+2) **Application** coordinates use cases.
+   It orchestrates rules, validations, and calls repository interfaces.

+3) **Infrastructure** is a detail.
+   Database, HTTP, ORM, email, cache, queues.
+All implement contracts defined above, never the other way around.

+4) **Controllers are thin.**
+   They map requests to commands and call the service/use case.
+   Business rules do not belong in controllers.

+5) **Dependencies point inward.**
+   If a domain module imports infrastructure, the architecture is broken.

+Archforge does not enforce these rules automatically.
+It accelerates the start, but discipline belongs to the team.

 ## License

 MIT